Hotels near Hadlock Field

 Are there any walkable hotels near Hadlock Field?

-Yes — 1 hotel is within walking distance: La Quinta Inn & Suites by Wyndham Portland DT / Maine Med (0.32 mi).
+Yes — La Quinta Inn & Suites by Wyndham Portland DT / Maine Med (0.32 mi, from $102/night) is within walking distance, about a 6-minute walk.

 Which hotels near Hadlock Field offer free breakfast?